-As of September 30, 2020, we have not recorded any significant valuation allowance adjustments based on the information and evidence available at the time.
+As of December 31, 2020, we have not recorded any significant valuation allowance adjustments based on the information and evidence available at the time.
 However, if there are unfavorable changes to actual operating results or to projections of future income, we may determine that it is more likely than not that such deferred tax assets may not be realizable.

-We recorded a provision for income taxes of \$4.6 million and \$0.2 million for the three months ended September 30, 2020 and 2019.
+We recorded a benefit from income taxes of \$1.0 million and a provision for income taxes of \$3.7 million for the three and six months ended December 31, 2020, and a benefit from income taxes of \$0.4 million and \$0.2 million for the three and six months ended December 31, 2019.